 Despite my reservations about the sex scenes, I think this was the idea of the book.
 In my view, Ogawa wanted to challenge ‘normal’ perceptions of sex and relationships, using the character of Mari to show the enjoyment that a 17 year-old can take in a brutal relationship with a much older man.

 All her life, Mari has been kept behind bars by her mother, and this book follows the emergence of her sexuality as a young woman.
 I think it’s fantastic that the focus was on her sexuality and pleasure, as female pleasure is so often dismissed.
 Saying this, the paedophilic aspect of the relationship did make me feel uncomfortable at times.

 Overall, I really enjoyed reading this book, and I thought the style of the book was something like I’d never read before.
 I really liked the straight-forward narration of Mari, and the use of her voice really added to the elements of the novel that were both interesting, thrilling, and uncomfortable to read.

 I would definitely consider reading this book if you’re a fan of books such as ‘Lolita’ by Vladimir Nabokov, as I imagine the two books are similar to some extent in their themes of obsessive love.

-Have you heard of this book?
+What do you think of my review of ‘Hotel Iris’?
 Would you consider reading it, despite its adult/sensitive themes?
 What do you think of the ideas discussed?